Song of General Kim Il Sung

 The first two bars of the song are used as an interval signal on North Korean radio and television.
 According to North Korean sources, their satellites Kwangmyŏngsŏng-1, launched in 1998, and Kwangmyŏngsŏng-2, supposedly launched in a test on 5 April 2009, are broadcasting this song among other data.

 Emulating a Buddhist tradition of carving sutras, its lyrics are carved in stones as well as the Pyongyang Arch of Triumph.

 The song is played by the North Korean state television and Voice of Korea at the start of broadcasts each day.

+The third verse of the song was modified around 2025, with the phrase "everywhere over North Korea" replaced by "everywhere over our homeland".